ambikashas/Wearabouts/README.md

 npm install

-🏃‍♀️ Run the App
+##🏃‍♀️ Run the App

-Make sure your phone and computer are connected to the same Wi-Fi network.
+-Make sure your phone and computer are connected to the same Wi-Fi network.

-Then start the Expo development server:
+##Then start the Expo development server:

 npx expo start